WesCook/ForgotMyHat/readme.md

 ## Changelog

+v1.5.0 - 2024-06-23
+- New method for dismissing modals.
+Instead of waiting to trigger the modal confirm button, it now proxies the modal enqueue function to intercept and bypass certain modals.
+- This has the upside of not dismissing earlier modals when returning to a window where a new modal should be dismissed.
+However, time comparisons are now based on when you focus the tab and not when offline calculations finish (ie. it won't match what the Welcome Back modal says).

 v1.4.0 - 2024-06-20
 - Yet another fix to time detection due to refactor in Melvor v1.3 ?11482
 - Fix contributed from BrendanMyers88